XingchenCedricXu/xingchencedricxu.github.io/_pages/miscellaneous.md

 -	I won a silver medal (taekwondo: 53kg male) in a city-level professional sports meet.
 -	I also finished a Road Cycling around Qinghai Lake (360 kilometers) in four days.

-*"You're not your résumé." - Charles M. C. Lee*
+*1. "You're not your résumé." - Charles M. C. Lee*

-*"I have been a scientist, but in many sciences.
+*2. "I have been a scientist, but in many sciences.
 I have explored mazes, but they do not connect into a single maze.
 My aspirations do not extend to achieving a single consistency in my life." - Herbert A. Simon*

+*3(a).
+"The present presses automatically on you.
+The future does not.
+To attend to the future requires bandwidth, which scarcity taxes." - Scarcity: Why Having Too Little Means So Much*

+*3(b).
+"I would never be able to accomplish anything useful so long as I was worried." - Reminiscences of a Stock Operator*